-Brothers William W. (born 1842, New York) and Charles E. Bullock (born 1845, Wisconsin) were born in New York and were the sons of Elkanah S. and Lydia Elvira Bullock.
+Brothers William W. (born 1842, New York) and Charles F. Bullock (born 1845, Wisconsin) were born in New York and were two of the three sons of Elkanah S. and Lydia Elvira Bullock, the other being Lyman E. (born 1841, New York).
 They and their family moved first to Ohio, then to Wisconsin, and then to Monona County, Iowa.

 “Elkanah T. Bullock came to Kennebec Township in the winter of 1855-56, and put up a cabin on the northeast quarter of section 18, into which he removed with his family early in the following spring.
 Here he resided for several years but finally emigrated to Kansas, settling on Solomon’s Fork.
 His sons, Lyman, William and Charles, entered the United States army during the [Civil] War, and finally located in Kansas. ” — taken from the book Monona County (Iowa) History (1890), page 284.